 - House survey - A housing survey can often uncover some major structural issues which weren’t initially obvious from just viewing the house.
 As a result of discovering major issues, the buyer may want to renegotiate (if the seller is okay with this), or often, the findings can result in the whole sale falling through

-- Missing a deadline - Most notable deadlines are mortgage offer deadlines or the current ‘Stamp Duty Holiday’ deadline.
+- Missing a deadline - Most notable deadlines are house repayments offer deadlines or the current ‘Stamp Duty Holiday’ deadline.
 If, for example, the house buying process looks like it will go past the deadline for the stamp duty holiday, then the sale will become more expensive, meaning some may no longer be able to afford it and so will have to pull out of the sale

 - Change of heart - Often buyers or sellers can simply change their mind about moving to a new house and so pull out of the sale, meaning the sale will fall through.
 This can’t be helped or foreseen, but can be very frustrating as you will likely get no notice

 Sale fallen through and don't know what to do?